 2016 what a year for the ASO team, airshows, travelling to see aircraft that will only be seen once in a life time , media events, Vice President of the United States, plenty of aeroplanes and helicopters and that was just the beginning.
 Fire Season 2015/16 was a busy one right around the country.

 The start of the year I was fortunate enough to meet, work with, and spend quality time with many of the crews and their aircraft.
-Their is to many to mention however the people at Coulson Aviation, FieldAir, Kestrel, Jayrow, AgAir, McDermott Aviation and 10Tanker are just some of the great companies who provide aircraft and their crews to assist in aerial fire protection.
+There is too many to mention however the people at Coulson Aviation, FieldAir, Kestrel, Jayrow, AgAir, McDermott Aviation and 10Tanker are just some of the great companies who provide aircraft and their crews to assist in aerial fire protection.
 The crews are proud of what they do and appreciated the effort we at ASO went to tell their stories, their capabilities and the truth that gets left out of the mainstream media.

 The Aerial Ambulance Services around the country provide an extremely valuable service to the people in Rural Australia.
 Again the wide variety of aircraft types turned this story into quite an enjoyable one.
 From Western Australia to South Australia and across into, Tasmania ,Victoria and New South Wales the RFDS and Air Ambulance services cover the wide bound land and save many lives.
-Its an service that the bush rely on and I’d encourage you all to donate any spare change as the whole operation is run on donations. https://www.flyingdoctor.org.au
+Its a service that the bush rely on and I’d encourage you all to donate any spare change as the whole operation is run on donations. https://www.flyingdoctor.org.au

 The Australian Formula One Grand Prix brings a variety of aviation assets to the country during this time.
 This year was no exception the RAAF were out in force with the Classic F/A-18 Hornets and of course the Roulettes flying the PC-9 which is due to be replaced over the next couple of years.

-Tullamarine Airport on Melbourne’s outskirts is the local airport to myself and I often myself there to catch some of the new and interesting aircraft and airlines that visit.
-Some major highlights for me were the airside access to witness the arrival of Xiamen Air’s 787 first flight Singapore Airlines first A350 service, flying in a piece of history TAA’s Hawdon a genuine DC-3 , and also being there to cover the arrival of the Vice President of the United States visit to Melbourne.
+Tullamarine Airport on Melbourne’s outskirts is the local airport to myself and I’m, often there to catch some of the new and interesting aircraft and airlines that visit.
+Some major highlights for me were the airside access to witness the arrival of Xiamen Air’s 787 first flight, Singapore Airlines first A350 service, flying in a piece of history TAA’s Hawdon a genuine DC-3 , and also being there to cover the arrival of the Vice President of the United States visit to Melbourne.

 Later in the year a Trip to Thailand where I was able to see again some truely unbelievable aircraft.
 Time spent at the two major airports and a visit to the Royal Thai Air Force Museum where your able to see some very rare aircraft.
 A really big highlight included witnessing the arrival of the first Sukoi SSJ to the RTAF, and photographing huge numbers of airlines/airliners from around the world.

-Then tracking back to Western Australia to watch in sheer amazement as the worlds only flying example of the Antonov AN-225 and what a fantastic beast it was.
+Then tracking back to Western Australia to watch in sheer amazement as the worlds only flying example of the Antonov AN-225, and what a fantastic beast it was.
 The 15,000 other spectators sure thought the same.
 This weekend we also said goodbye to Ed Force One, the Boeing 747-400 used by the band Iron Maiden.

 I have to say I’ve met some fantastic people along the way this year.
 Many of whom including the ASO team are friends.
-Looking forward to bring more from around Victoria and the world in 2017.
+Looking forward to bringing more from around Victoria and the world in 2017.

 Peter Lawerance’s 2016 Hightlights.